Jzjsnow/navi-complexity/README.md

 	* Shanghai (sh): 18 snapshots.
 	* Shenzhen (sz): 8 snapshots.
 - surveydata: 272 subway trips with known routes and duration through questionnaires in the three studied cities.
-- flow_official: the official ridership of the Beijing subway for May 2019.
+- flow_official: the official published ridership of the Beijing subway for May 2019.
 - src_data: basic information used to generate the figures.
 - output: output data used to generate the figures in the paper.